cekrypto/cekrypto.github.io/README.md

 **Cekrypto** is a curated crypto intelligence platform for traders, teams, and systems.

-This landing page is:
+This landing site includes:

-- 🎯 Minimal and focused on brand-first communication
+- 🎯 Minimal, fast-loading, brand-first communication
-- 🌐 Supports bilingual interface (English & Bahasa Indonesia)
+- 🌐 Bilingual interface (English & Bahasa Indonesia)
+- 📋 Clear segmentation of use cases: Traders, Teams, and Systems
-- 🧠 Highlights problems and solutions tailored for different user groups
+- 🧠 Highlights problems and curated solutions for each user group
 - 🚫 SEO-stealth enabled (robots.txt, meta noindex, custom headers)
-- 🌀 Automatically redirects from `cekrypto.github.io` to the custom domain
+- 🌀 Automatic redirect from `cekrypto.github.io` to `cekrypto.com`
+- 🛡️ Fallback UI (`<noscript>`) for users with JavaScript disabled

 ---